smastrom/cypress-wait-frames/README.md

 # Cypress Wait Frames

-Cypress command to correctly wait for any CSS/DOM property to be idle after a specified number of frames.
+Cypress command to wait for any CSS/DOM property to be idle after a specified number of frames.

 <br />